Kripa: Birth and upbringing

 According to the Adi Parva of the Mahabharata, a boy named Sharadvan was born to sage Gautama and his wife Ahalya.
 Contradictory to this account, some later Puranic scriptures such as Agni Purana mention him as Gautama's great-grandson.
 Sharadvan showed great passion in archery and as he matured, he became a great archer.
 He once did penance to become indomitable, but this threatened the devas, especially Indra.
 He then sent a beautiful apsara (celestial nymph), Janapadi, from heaven to distract the celibate saint.
 When Sharadvan saw her, he lost his control and ejaculated.
 Ashamed of his actions, he left his weapons and went deep into a forest.
 The semen fell on some weeds, dividing the weeds into two parts.
 A boy and a girl were born from the weeds.

-Shantanu, the king of Kuru kingdom, was hunting, when one of his soldiers spotted the twins and brought them to him.
-Shantanu became compassionate towards them that he adopted them and returned to his palace.
+Shantanu, the king of the Kuru kingdom, was hunting, when one of his soldiers spotted the twins and brought them to him.
+Shantanu became compassionate towards them as he adopted them and returned to his palace.
 The children were then named Kripa and Kripi.
 Sharadvan, who was performing tapas in the forest, heard of his children and went to the palace of Kuru.
 He revealed their identity to the king and taught Kripa the four branches of Dhanurveda (archery).
 Kripa became a great archer like his father and taught warfare to many warriors and kings.